 - Cool and dust.
-When the cookies are done, remove from the oven and allow to cool on the baking sheet for a few minutes before transferring to a wire cooling rack to cool completely.
+When the cookies are done, remove them from the oven and allow them to cool on the baking sheet for a few minutes before transferring them to a wire cooling rack to cool completely.
 Dust with confectioners’ sugar once totally cooled (or the sugar will melt!), if desired.

 These amazing, super soft Melting Moments are a wonderful cookie to make for the holidays!
 You can serve them as-is, simply dusted with sugar, or even sandwiched together with buttercream!

 The cookies are so amazing when paired with a warm beverage or eaten on their own as a snack.
-However, they're definitely are a crowd-pleaser for cookie exchanges!
+However, they're definitely a crowd-pleaser for cookie exchanges!
 Enjoy!

 💭 Angela's Tips & Recipe Notes